 Lead Refuse Operator

-Knowledge and experience with solid waste vehicles.
-Ability to trouble-shooting and problem solving of minor vehicle repairs.
+Knowledge and experience with grinding and shredding equipment.
 Knowledge and experience with regulatory, operational, and safety compliance.
 Familiarity with Fairfax County Chapter 109.1 Transfer Station Operations Manual and Closure Plan, Transfer Station Waste Screening and Unauthorized Waste Plan, Virginia Department of Motor Vehicles Laws, and OSHA General Industry regulations.

+Duties are performed with or without reasonable accommodation.
 This position requires one to be able to stand, stoop, bend, stretch, walk, climb, sit, kneel, crouch, reach, crawl, lift, and handle materials with manual dexterity.
-Ability to lift 50 pounds with or without accommodation.
+Ability to lift 50 pounds with or without assistance.
 Ability to handle strenuous activities and repetitive motions.
 Note: Ability to perform duties in any type of weather conditions.

-NECESSARY SPECIAL REQUIREMENTS: The appointee of this position will be required to complete a criminal background check, pre-employment physical and a driving record to the satisfaction of the employer.
-The appointee of this position will be required to maintain a valid DOT medical card and will be required to provide copies of driving record periodically for verification of driving status.
+NECESSARY SPECIAL REQUIREMENTS: The appointee of this position will be required to complete a criminal background check, pre-employment physical and a CDL screening to the satisfaction of the employer.